omaymaahmad/urlshortener/README.md

 * The application has a URL validation to ensure only validated URLs are converted to short links

+* Links are converted using the [Shrt Code API](https://shrtco.de/docs/)), it should be noted the API is very slow but does work!

 ## Technology Used